TechHypno/ClassicFCT/README.md

 Use "/cfct" command to open the options interface.

-Use "/cfct" command to open the options interface.
 Currently there are 2 configuration presets built-in: "Classic" and "Mists of Pandaria".
 Users can create their own presets.